-Implementation of 3 of the 4 applicable criteria
+Fulfill 3 of the 4 following criteria:

 2.1.
 Promote and raise awareness of tenants and ship operators calling at the port about the issue of underwater noise by distributing pertinent information on the effects of underwater noise on marine mammal and sensitive areas.

 2.2.
-Promote the provision of marine mammal sightings data from a stewardship program with a publicly available database (in Canadian and US waters) through a logbook program or a recognized application (like Whale Alert and Whale Report) to port users, pilots’ associations and ship operators calling at the port.
+Promote the provision of marine mammal sightings data from a stewardship program with a publicly available database (in Canadian and US waters) through a logbook program or a recognized application (like Whale Alert and Whale Report) to port users, pilots’ associations, and ship operators calling at the port.

 2.4.
 Require the services of a trained and experienced marine mammal observer (MMO) during port-related in-water construction or during on-land construction work (below high water) that is known to increase significantly the underwater noise soundscape.

 Note: This criterion is only applicable for ports or port tenants having ongoing construction work.
-The decision of requiring services of MMO should be based on seasonality, presence of endangered species and sensitive areas.
+The decision of requiring services of MMO should be based on seasonality, presence of endangered species, and sensitive areas.

 3.1.
 Implement all applicable criteria listed at Level 2.

 3.2.
-Develop and adopt an Underwater Noise Mitigation and Management Plan (UNMMP) which incorporates a range of noise reduction/mitigation options and best practices/operating procedures for both acute and chronic noise generating activities including construction and shipping.
+Develop and adopt an Underwater Noise Mitigation and Management plan (UNMMP), which incorporates a range of noise reduction/mitigation options and best practices/operating procedures for both acute and chronic noise generating activities including construction and shipping.

 Note: See Annex 6-A.

-AND, fulfill one of the 2 following criteria:
+AND fulfill one of the following 2 criteria:

 3.3.
 As part of the UNMMP, establish an ambient underwater noise monitoring program, analyze and archive the data to understand local ambient underwater noise conditions.

-Note: The program, that is developed in collaboration with a bioacoustician or a specialized firm, would specify the objectives, method, location and frequencies for monitoring.
+Note: The program, that is developed in collaboration with a bioacoustician or a specialized firm, would specify the objectives, method, location, and frequencies for monitoring.
 If the port is planning construction or operational changes, additional noise measurements (using the same protocols) should be done to measure trends in ambient noise.